A mix of rain and snow showers on Sunday

 TODAY:

 A chance of rain and snow showers moves into the region as a low pressure system drives moisture out from the Great Lakes.
-This mainly affects the western Twin Tiers during the morning hours.
+This mainly affects Steuben County during the morning hours.
 Precipitation shifts to rain showers as temperatures reach the low 40’s.
 Rainfall is isolated due to breezy conditions.
 Wind speeds could reach up to 15 MPH.

 TONIGHT: